animatlabs/animatlabs.github.io/_posts/2023-05-15-refit-api-sdk.md

 ### Promoting Testability with Refit

 Testability is a critical aspect of software development, and Refit provides features that promote testability within the codebase.
-By utilizing Refit, developers can ensure that their API integration code remains testable, leading to improved reliability and maintainability.
-Let's delve into how Refit enhances testability in the provided sample code.
+By using Refit, developers can ensure that their API integration code remains testable, leading to improved reliability and maintainability.
+Refit enhances testability in the provided sample code:

-- Separation of Concerns: The codebase demonstrates a clear separation of concerns by utilizing interfaces and dependency injection.
+- Separation of Concerns: The codebase demonstrates a clear separation of concerns by using interfaces and dependency injection.
 This separation allows for easy unit testing of individual components, such as the `StudentsService` class.
 - Mocking and Testing API Interactions: Refit simplifies the process of mocking and testing API interactions by providing an abstraction over the underlying HTTP requests.
 Developers can easily create mock instances of the Refit-generated interface (`IStudentsService`) to simulate API responses and test the logic of their code without making actual network requests.
 - Unit Testing the `StudentsService` Class: Developers can write unit tests for the `StudentsService` class, ensuring that the API integration logic behaves as expected.
 For example, using popular testing frameworks like xUnit or NUnit, developers can mock the `IStudentsService` interface and test methods such as `ReadAllStudents`, `CreateStudent`, `ReadStudent`, `UpdateStudent`, and `DeleteStudent`.